thruthesky/angular-cms/README.md

 For Angular Project.

+## Todo

+* `app` service as the root reference of the whole app project.
+    * `app.share` is a share servcie.
+    * `app.config` is a config service.
+    * `app.lib` is a javascript library service/container class.
+    * `app.db` is the storage ( may be localstorage ).
+    * `app.cookie` is the cookie management library.

+    * All template bindings goes to `app.classNo` and classNo is a getter.

+* Put ID of all element. ex) '#register-form-id', '#update-form-id'

 ## Plan

-* We develop desktop-browser-website and mobile-web-app.
+* We develop desktop-browser-website and mobile-web-app only.
+Not mobile-app.
-* We develop a separate app using angular showing simple data like post lists and when user clicks or login, then the app will launch inappbrowser to serve the web.
+* But we will develop a separate small-size mobile-app using angular to show the basic information about the site(posts/blogs) and when user clicks or login, then the app will launch inappbrowser to serve the web.

-    * Reason: If we develope for apps, service-worker, social-login, camera-photo functionality and much more code will not be compatible.
-You have to maintain two source code and that is not easy work.
+    * Reason: If we go for an app that has all the same functionality, then it is very difficult to maintain same source code.

+     There is nothing like write-once and run everywhere.
+They are lying.

+     Computer does not have a camera functionality like mobile-phone.

+     So you need to maintain two different code.
+One for desktop and another for mobile-app.

+     Likewise, mobile does not need service-worker while desktop browser needs.

+     Messages, desktop browser needs web-app messages while mobile-app needs push notification.

+     Social logins, it is very difficult to implement social logins on mobile-app while it is relatively managible on desktop. and they need different code.

+     And there are much more inconsitencies between desktop-browsers, web-app, and mobile-apps.

-    * If you simply give up on camera functionality of mobile-app and use inappbrowser to serve web, things will get much easier and you can benefit service worker.
+    * If we simply give up on mobile-app's functionality like camera function of mobile-app and use inappbrowser to serve only web/web-app, things will get much easier because you only need to have one code for web.
+And you can focus on benefitting service worker while you still have chance to use push notifiation.

-    * Using service worker, the web-app will cache remote data on locally which is not needed by mobile-app.

-    * For notification, you can still do it with app and at the same time, you can use message of web-app.

-    * And social login is much easier on web-app.

 ## Test

 * Use nightmare to test the result.

+## Resources

+* firebase + angularfire4

-## Development server
+## Development Environment

-Run `ng serve` for a dev server.
+* Run `npm run hmr` or `ng serve --hmr -e=hmr` for a HMR dev server.
+We only support HMR.
+*.scss must not be loaded by each component class.
+Instead, it must be @imported by global 'styles.scss'.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+* All "*.scss" must be '@import'ed by style.scss

+## 3rd party libraries

+* jQuery

+jQuery is needed by some other 3rd party libraries like 'Naver ID Login API'.

+Since jQuery is the most wanted and standard library and a lot of 3rd party libraries are depending on jQuery, we simple include jQuery.

+Installed jQuery version: jQuery 3.2.1 with @types/jquery 3.2.2

+* naver login api

+* kakao api

 ## Code scaffolding